serverless/serverless/docs/deprecations.md

 ## Outdated Node.js version

-It appears you rely on no longer maintained Node.js version.
+Support for Node.js v6 and v8 will be dropped with v2.0.0 release

-Please upgrade to use at least Node.js v10 (It's recommended to use LTS version, as listed at https://nodejs.org/en/)
+Ensure to rely on at least Node.js v10 (It's recommended to use LTS version, as listed at https://nodejs.org/en/)

 <a name="AWS_ALB_ALLOW_UNAUTHENTICATED"><div>&nbsp;</div></a>